martbhell/martbhell.github.io/posts/2012/03/openindiana-postgresql-dcache.md

 category: it, storage
 tags: dcache, esx, esxi, grid, openindiana, postgres, postgresql, vmware, vmware, workstation

-## This is a test for installing openindiana and set up a working dCache test-vm.
+## This is a test for installing openindiana and set up a working dCache test-vm

 dCache is a storage element of the Grid (scientific computing).